Skip to Main Content

 BIOL 1401 (4-3-2) Principles of Biology

 Introductory course dealing with the basic principles applicable to all living organisms.
 Emphasis will be placed on understanding the human body systems, human diseases, and advances in medicine, especially those related to human genetics.
-Interactions between humans and other living organisms, bioethics, as well as human impact on the environment, will also be examined.
+Interactions between humans and other living organisms, bioethics, as well as human impact on the environment will also be examined.
+Does not fulfill Biology requirements for BA or BS in Biology, Cell Biology, or Macrobiology.
 Lab fee.

 Requisites: None.